angulardart/site-angulardart/src/angular/guide/security.md

 URL, or construct potentially dangerous URLs.
 To prevent automatic sanitization in any of these situations, you can tell Angular that you inspected a value, checked how it was generated, and made sure it will always be secure.
 But *be careful*.
-If you trust a value that might be malicious, you are introducing a security vulnerability into your application.
+If you trust a value that might be malicious, you are introducing a security vulnerability into your app.
 If in doubt, find a professional security reviewer.

 To mark a value as trusted, inject `DomSanitizationService` and call one of the